cloudmesh-community/book/chapters/container/bookmanager.md

 novice developer, and user, it is possible to create a container that includes all needed tools to start bookmanager via docker easily.

-## Creaating the COnteiner from scratch
+## Creaating the Container from Scratch

 For this to work, we have developed a Dockerfile that is not only used to run bookmanager, but also to explain to you how this Dockerfile works